Westward plans a $30M debut fund to take Chinese indie games global – TechCrunch

 “The design and computer graphics are really good.
 You can’t tell they are a Chinese team,” said Rate.

 Rate’s mission is to find Chinese studios like the bootstrapped Hefei team and help them woo international players.
-As Chinese regulators tighten rules on game publishing and make licenses hard to obtain in recent years, small studios find themselves struggling.
+As Chinese regulators tighten rules on game publishing and make licenses hard to obtain, small studios find themselves struggling.
 Since last year, Apple has pulled thousands of unlicensed games from its Chinese App Store at the behest of local authorities.
-Small-time developers begin to look beyond their home turf.
+Small-time developers began to look beyond their home turf.

 “The problem is these startups have no experience in overseas expansion,” said Rate.